 Following the completion of my doctoral studies in early 2016, I took up a lecturing position at the University of Waikato, whereby across the course of two years, I taught on subjects such as sport and gender, sport and disability, sport, race and ethnicity, and sport and the media.
 I have also published my research in academic articles and books as well as speaking at a number of academic and non-academic conferences.

-I joined Sport Waikato in July of 2017 as the Participation Growth Advisor and Women and Girls Campaign Lead.
-My role focuses on leading a new initiative developed to increase, encourage and support the participation of girls and women in sport, physical activity and recreation, as well as providing leadership to the Targeted Participation Team.
-Women’s participation in sport and physical activity has always been an interest of mine, and I am therefore, excited about the opportunity to use my skills and knowledge in this area to work directly with this target group.
+I joined Sport Waikato in 2017 as the Targeted Participation Team Manager and lead of Sport Waikato’s Women and Girls Initiative – This is ME®, which aims to support, encourage and celebrate physical activity participation among women and girls of ages, abilities and backgrounds.
+Women’s participation in sport and physical activity has always been an interest of mine, and I am excited about any opportunity to use my skills and knowledge to enhance outcomes for women and girls in this space.

 Aside from my academic background in sports and recreation, I also enjoy ‘getting out there and active’ via my participation in a number of physical pursuits, including netball (both playing and coaching), yoga and pilates and walking in my spare time.